Sayyid: Moroccan royal family

-The Alaouite Royal family of Morocco also claims descent from Muhammad in the line of Imam Hasan ibn Ali.
+The Alaouite Royal family of Morocco also claims descent from Muhammad in the line of Hasan ibn Ali.
 Their patriarch was Sharif ibn Ali, who founded the dynasty.

 Sulu, Lanao, and Maguindanao royal family

 The Sultanates of Sulu, Lanao, and Maguindanao hold a significant place in Philippine history, rooted deeply in both cultural heritage and religious identity.
-It is claimed that these Sultanates trace their lineage to the Prophet Muhammad, upholding the tenets of Sunni Ash'ari in 'Aqida (theological creed) and adhering to the Shafi'i school of thought in Fiqh (jurisprudence).
+It is claimed that these Sultanates trace their lineage to Muhammad, upholding the tenets of Sunni Ash'ari in 'Aqida (theological creed) and adhering to the Shafi'i school of thought in Fiqh (jurisprudence).
 Central to their spiritual and intellectual tradition are the teachings of Sufi missionaries from the Ba 'Alawi sada, whose influence has played a pivotal role in shaping the religious landscape of the region.

 The majority of Muslims in the Philippines adhere to the Sunni Ash'ari creed and follow the Shafi'i school of jurisprudence, reflecting the enduring influence of these traditions within the Sultanates and beyond.
 Furthermore, there exists a profound respect for, and in many cases, the practice of Sufism among Filipino Muslims.
 Sufism, with its emphasis on spiritual purification and the pursuit of inner knowledge, resonates deeply with the cultural and religious fabric of the Filipino Muslim community.